 Vitiligo Treatment manufactures a range of Vitilox products to successfully treat the Vitiligo condition.
 Our products include:

-- Vitilox Pigmentation Cream to repair the melanocytes and restore pigmentation.
+- Vitilox Pigmentation Cream repairs the melanocytes and restores pigmentation.

 - T-Cell-V’s by Vitilox contain not only all the folic acid and vitamin B’s required but other metallic elements needed to support the immune system, deficient in the Vitiligo sufferer.